Wood Finishing Stains and Paints for Exterior Siding

 Note.: Steel wool and wire brushes should not be used to clean surfaces which will be finished with semitransparent stains or water-repellent preservatives.
-Small iron deposits left on the surface can react with certain wood extractives to form a dark-blue, unsightly discoloration which is sealed beneath the new finishing system.
+Small iron deposits left on the surface can react with certain wood extractives to form a dark-blue, unsightly discoloration that is sealed beneath the new finishing system.

-In some cases, painting of plywood is required or desirable.
-Top quality acrylic latex paints are the best choice for exterior surfaces.
+In some cases, the painting of plywood is required or desirable.
+Top-quality acrylic latex paints are the best choice for exterior surfaces.
 For overlaid or MDO plywood, remove all loose paint with a stiff bristle brush and then scrub with a soft brush or sponge and water.
 Rub your hand against the cleaned surface to determine if any residues remain.
 When necessary, scrubbing with a detergent or paint cleaner will usually remove additional residues.
 Then rinse well and allow to dry before repainting.

 If non-overlaid plywood is to be painted, follow these tips.
 First, brush a liberal quantity of water- repellent preservative or water repellent onto all the edges of the plywood sheets.
 The surface should also be treated in the same manner.
 The water repellent will help reduce wood's tendency to absorb moisture through the end grain and surface lathe checks.
 Allow the water-repellent preservative or water repellent to dry for at least two warm days.
-Then prime the plywood surface with a high quality paint recommended for use on woods which contain extractives.
+Then prime the plywood surface with a high-quality paint recommended for use on woods which contain extractives.
 The primer should be applied thick enough to obscure the wood grain pattern.
-Two coats of a high quality acrylic latex house paint should be applied over the primer.
-Allow at least two days but no longer than two weeks between the primer and top coat.
-The primer and top coat should be compatible and preferably from the same manufacturer.
+Two coats of a high-quality acrylic latex house paint should be applied over the primer.
+Allow at least two days but no longer than two weeks between the primer and topcoat.
+The primer and topcoat should be compatible and preferably from the same manufacturer.
 Always remove the mildew before refinishing.

 Refinishing painted plywood requires proper surface preparation if the new paint coat is to give the expected performance.
 First, scrape away all loose paint.
 Use sandpaper on any remaining paint to "feather the edges" smooth with the bare wood.
 Then scrub the remaining paint with a brush or sponge and water.
 Household bleach (50/0 sodium hypochlorite) used at the rate of 1 cup of bleach to 3 cups of water will remove mildew.
 Rinse the surface with clean water.
 Wipe the surface with your hand.
 If the surface is still dirty or chalky, scrub it again using a detergent or paint cleaner.
 Rinse the surface thoroughly with clean water, and allow it to dry before repainting.
 Areas of exposed wood should be treated with a water-repellent preservative or water repellent and allowed to dry for at least two days and then primed.
-One or preferably two top coats should follow.
+One or preferably two topcoats should follow.

 Reconstituted wood products are those made by forming large sheets, usually 4 by 8 feet, from small pieces of wood or pulp.
 Reconstituted wood products may be smooth or textured to look like standard lumber.
 Depending upon the basic wood component used in their manufacture, reconstituted wood products may be classified as fiberboard or particleboard.

-Reconstituted wood products can be purchased unfinished, primed, with a top coat, or stained.
+Reconstituted wood products can be purchased unfinished, primed, with a topcoat, or stained.
 Only some fiberboards and particleboards are manufactured for exterior use.
 Be sure to check with the supplier, and follow the manufacturer's directions in using and finishing these board type products.
 Film-forming finishes such as acrylic latex paints and solid color acrylic latex stains will give the most protection.
 Other finishes such as semi-transparent stains allow a more rapid deterioration of the surface to take place.

 To paint hardboard and particleboard, follow good finishing practices as recommended for plywood.
 Be sure to seal all edges with a water-repellent preservative or water repellent.
 The surface should be treated with the same solution.
-Then apply a primer coat recommended for use over wood, followed by at least one high quality top coat of acrylic latex house paint.
+Then apply a primer coat recommended for use over wood, followed by at least one high-quality top coat of acrylic latex house paint.

-Some reconstituted wood products may be factory primed with paint and some may even have a top coat.
+Some reconstituted wood products may be factory primed with paint and some may even have a topcoat.
 Factory primed boards should not be allowed to weather for more than a couple of weeks before top coating.
-If excessive weathering does occur, clean the factory primed surface, and then reprime and follow with two top coats.
+If excessive weathering does occur, clean the factory primed surface, and then reprime and follow with two topcoats.

 Reconstituted wood products may be refinished by following those procedures recommended for plywood.
 Care must be exercised in preparing a wood floor since finishing will accentuate any defects, irregularities or roughness.
 Even irregularities that can scarcely be seen before finishing become conspicuous afterward.
 Nothing can be done later which will make up for the defects of a poor sanding job.
 Unless prefinished, flooring usually has not been sanded by the manufacturer and bears across- the-grain ridges left by planing.
 These marks will mar the appearance when the finish is applied.
 Moreover, if much time passes between the final sanding and the application of finish, some roughness may develop from raising of the wood grain because of changing moisture content.
 Floors should be sanded shortly before finishing is begun.

-Materials here are from North Central Regional bulletin Wood Finishing, Finishing Exterior Plywood, Hardboard and Particleboard, with Purdue Extension and USDA Forest Service.
+Materials here are from North Central Regional bulletin Wood Finishing, Finishing Exterior Plywood, Hardboard, and Particleboard, with Purdue Extension and USDA Forest Service.